——– Original Message ——–

 We turned the cars at Sarah Wells Trail and backed up to Hudson Junction then we started our trip south.
 The weather was hit and miss.
 While in Sugar Loaf it was sunny but after leaving Greycourt it clouded up and rained.
 We got out of the rain on our return to Sugar Loaf.

-Just after passing the photo spot in your last clip we stopped by the L&HR headquarters for some photos, but its so overgrown between the building and the track we had to walk pretty far south to get both the building and speeders in view.
+Just after passing the photo spot in your last clip we stopped by the L&HR headquarters for some photos, but it is so overgrown between the building and the track we had to walk pretty far south to get both the building and speeders in view.

 Thanks again for posting the video.